-You're probably familiar with the parties taking part in the transaction.
-The real estate agent is the most familiar entity in the exchange.
-Next, the bank provides the financial capital necessary to fund the transaction.
-The title company ensures that all requirements of the sale are completed and that a clear title passes to the buyer from the seller.
+Most people are familiar with the parties taking part in the transaction.
+The most recognizable person in the transaction is the real estate agent.
+Then, the bank provides the money necessary to bankroll the exchange.
+The title company makes sure that all aspects of the sale are completed and that the title is clear to pass from the seller to the buyer.

-So, what party is responsible for making sure the value of the real estate is in line with the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the property is in line with the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Allen Appraisal Service will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our responsibility to first complete a thorough inspection.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and describe the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first duty at Allen Appraisal Service is to inspect the property to ascertain its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where we pull information on local building costs, labor rates and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
-This figure commonly sets the maximum on what a property would sell for.
-It's also the least used method.
+This is where the appraiser analyzes information on local building costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This figure usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

-Appraisers are intimately familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the property in question.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers are intimately familiar with the communities in which they work.
+They innately understand the value of particular features to the people of that area.
+Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the subject at hand.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in St. George and Washington, Allen Appraisal Service is second to none.
-The sales comparison approach to value is commonly given the most consideration when an appraisal is for a home exchange.
+At Allen Appraisal Service, we are experts in knowing the value of particular items in St. George and Washington County neighborhoods.
+The sales comparison approach to value is usually awarded the most weight when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the price at which the property closes.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-It all comes down to this, an appraiser from Allen Appraisal Service will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+It all comes down to this, an appraiser from Allen Appraisal Service will guarantee you attain the most accurate property value, so you can make wise real estate decisions.